gimlet-io/gimlet-documentation/src/pages/blog/git-the-ironclad-system.md

 ### Let's start over

-When you want to get back to a safe space with git, you need to know if you have changes that are in risk.
+When you want to get back to a safe space with git, you need to know if you have changes that are at risk.

 If you don't, you can just `git reset` yourself out of the situation `git reset --hard HEAD` or `git reset --hard main` will get you to well known points.

-If you have uncomitted changes, and you care about them, commit them first.
+If you have uncommitted changes, and you care about them, commit them first.

 If you have everything committed, but you are doing operations you are not sure about, best to make a backup pointer to your current state. `git branch backup` will create a restore point.
 Should you mess up something, you can git reset your current branch to the backup spot by `git reset --hard backup`.